VulcanJS/Vulcan/packages/nova-subscribe/README.md

-# nova:subscribe
+# vulcan:subscribe

 This optional package for Nova lets your users subscribe to the different domains (collections) of your application.

 ### Dependencies & usage
-Explicit dependency on `nova:users` to enable permissions.
+Explicit dependency on `vulcan:users` to enable permissions.

-If `nova:posts` is enabled, your users will be able to subscribe to:
+If `vulcan:posts` is enabled, your users will be able to subscribe to:
 * new posts from users they follow (subscribed to)
 * new comments on a post they are subscribed to

-If `nova:categories` is enabled, your users will be able to subscribe to new posts in a category.
+If `vulcan:categories` is enabled, your users will be able to subscribe to new posts in a category.

 ### Basic usage